-For your convenience, lecture slides and associated materials will be posted each week (i.e., usually by Wednesday each week).
+For your convenience, lecture slides and associated materials will be posted at the beginning of each week (i.e., by the second day of classes of each week).

-You should know that lecture slides are not a suitable substitute for watching and understanding the lecture.
+You should know that lecture slides are not a suitable substitute for watching and understanding lecture.
 Lecture slides are not exhaustive and we will regularly cover important material that extends beyond them during lecture.
 You are responsible for this material with respect to testing.